Skip to main content

 Through the fabric of dreams

-In a frayed forest of fabrics, we meet our central protagonist, a girl with a striped t-shirt, with hair made from her mother’s scarf and a face sewn from an old hessian sack.
-Lured by her reflection, she’s drawn into a proverbial pool to find herself transported into the unfamiliar, navigating rocky subsoils of satin and dangerous rivers of denim.
+Gutman reaches deep into literature and art history, remaking Ovid’s myth of Echo and Narcissus for our contemporary age.
+After being spurned and rejected by Narcissus, our protagonist appears in a frayed forest of fabrics.
+In a striped T-shirt, with hair made from her mother’s scarf and a face sewn from an old hessian sack, Echo is lured by her reflection, finding herself transported into unfamiliar terrain, navigating rocky subsoils of satin and dangerous rivers of denim.

-Through dance, music, and puppetry, Echo tells a story of wonder, vulnerability and strength.
-It is generous and generative, entangling together the imagined and the real, the public and the private, the dark and the light - all while imploring self awareness in meeting our shadows head on.
-Echo is an invitation that crackles with possibility, into a fantasia of fabric.
+With dance, music and puppetry, Echo tells a story of vulnerability and strength.
+It is generous and generative, entangling the imagined and the real, the public and the private, the dark and the light - all while imploring self-awareness and self-belief in overcoming the challenges around us.
+Echo crackles with possibility into a fantasia of fabric on a grand scale.

 Commissioned by Sydney Opera House and Destination NSW for Vivid LIVE 2024.